jakedaly97/pands-weekly-tasks/README.md

 This structured approach not only reinforced the concepts taught in the lectures but also encouraged students to delve deeper into Python's capabilities, enhancing their proficiency and fostering a spirit of inquiry.

 ## Resources
-The resources used to help write the programs, they can also be found in the comments made on the code.
-The lectures and labs given over the course of the module were also used as resources.
+The resources used to help write the programs can also be found in the comments made on the code.
+The lectures and labs given over the course of the module were also utilized as resources.

+List of rsources used:

 https://www.w3schools.com/python/python_string_formatting.asp Tutorial for string formatting.

 https://www.w3schools.com/python/python_strings_slicing.asp Tutorial for string slicing.

-https://www.w3schools.com/python/python_datetime.asp Tutorial for usuing daytime module and the Strftime() function.
+https://www.w3schools.com/python/python_datetime.asp Tutorial for using daytime module and the Strftime() function.

 https://patrickwalls.github.io/mathematicalpython/root-finding/newton/ Newton Method.